Gibson Island (Maryland): Public safety

-The residents of the island employ a Special Police force through the Corporation.
-The members of the force are non-sworn employees of a private security company and have limited law enforcement authority while working on the island.
+The residents of the island employ a Special Police force through the corporation.
+The members of the force are sworn law enforcement officers, who have full law enforcement authority while working on the island.
 There have been reports over the years of sworn officers from the Anne Arundel County Police being stopped and questioned by the guards at the entrance to the island.
 In 2001, an inquiry by the Maryland State Police was opened into allegations of misconduct by the island's special police force.
 While the state police investigation found evidence of illegal traffic stops and uniform violations, the investigation was dropped after a new security staff passed a surprise inspection.

 Education

 Although there are few families with children on Gibson Island and 100% of the children on the island are enrolled in private school, Gibson Island belongs to the Anne Arundel County Public Schools district.
 Children living on Gibson Island would hypothetically attend Bodkin Elementary School, Chesapeake Bay Middle School, and Chesapeake High School if they attended public schools.